pyseniiulolu/sGPUpt/README.md

 Check below to ensure that the script supports your hardware and distro!

 # Functionality
+* Checks if your system has valid IOMMU groups
 * Installs all packages necessary for desktop virtualization
-* Checks if your system has valid IOMMU groups
-* Compiles QEMU (with spice support) & EDK2 OVMF
+* Compiles spoofed QEMU (with spice support) & EDK2 OVMF
 * Creates VFIO hooks + the required hooks for single GPU passthrough
 * Creates a VM based on your system specs with additional features and optimizations